prebid/prebid.github.io/prebid-mobile/pbm-api/ios/pbm-nativeadunit-ios.md

 | NativeEventTracker | Optional | The tracking required for the event. |

 {% capture noteAlert %}
 All the items listed above are optional.
-However, if you choose to include an item in the `NativeAdUnit` configuration it is recommended that when creating them, pass `required:true`
+However, if you choose to include an item in the `NativeAdUnit` configuration it is recommended that when creating them, set `required:true`
 {% endcapture %}

 {% include alerts/alert_note.html content=noteAlert %}